 You can think of table saw accessories as phone apps.
 Just like phone apps allow you to get more out of your smartphone, table saw accessories help you to tinker your table saw improving it in terms of functionally and accuracy.

-Here are 8 accessories you can use to improve the performance of your table saw.
+Here are 8 table saw accessories you can use to improve the performance of your table saw.

 Safety is one of the first things you need to worry about when you get a table saw.
 You need to be safety conscious whether you’re an experienced woodworker or just a beginner.